 Tips for Preparing for the Pregnancy and Infant Loss Awareness Walk

 There is more than one way to get ready for the Awareness Walk.
-You can even get busy the entire week before and finish off with your big walk on October 15.
+You can even get busy the entire week before and finish off with your big walk in October.
 This is a great way to spread awareness and even get some friends to join in!
 Here are a few ideas:

 Update your social media profile image with post banners or hashtags